eHarmony/vw-webservice/README.md

 The curl '-T' switch performs a file transfer, without trying to buffer all the data in memory to compute the Content-Length HTTP request header.

 Of course, you can also use any HTTP client to submit such a stream of plaintext examples to the web service.
-Just be sure that each example appears on a line by itself.
+Just make sure that each example appears on a line by itself.

 #### Structured examples